bixb922/crank-organ/doc-software/README.md

 ## Crank rotation sensor and tempo
 The crank rotation sensor can start tunes, and can influence tempo of the music.
 See hardware section for discussion of sensors.

 The crank rotation sensor can be a simple rotation sensor or a quadrature rotation sensor, this second type of sensor can distinguish forward and backward motion.
 More advanced sensors are usually quadrature encoding rotation sensors.
+Quadrature encoders have 2 signal outputs, typically called A and B. They can also have a Z output that issues a pulse once per revolution and is not necessary here.

 The crank sensor must be configured first in the pinout page.
 There is a line called "Tachometer" (meaning: rotation speed sensor) and either one or two GPIO pins can be configured for the sensor:
 * One pin means this is a simple encoder
 * Two pins means this is a quadrature encoder.
-Quadrature encoder typically have outputs marked A and B. The order is not relevant.
+Quadrature encoder typically have outputs marked A and B. The order is not relevant for this application.

 Once configured there, go to the General Configuration page, "Crank and tune play parameters" section:
 * "Tempo follows crank": if checked, the music tempo (music playback speed) follows the crank speed.
 If you turn faster, music plays faster.
 If you turn slower, music plays slower.
-This setting can be temporarily changed on the "Performance" page, since there is also a "Tempo follows crank" checkbox.
+This setting can be temporarily overridden on the "Performance" page, since there is also a "Tempo follows crank" checkbox.
 * Pulses per revolution: If the sensor has a toothed disk, the number of tooths.
 If the sensor is a industrial sensor: the number of pulses per revolution specified on the sensor.
-In both cases, the ESP32-S3 will count both rising and falling edges and then divide by 2.
+In both cases, the ESP32-S3 may count both rising and falling edges and then divide by the number of edges or phases.

 If the crank starts to turn, music will start to play.
 The "tempo follows crank" setting does not influence this.